-- Part 150 Noise Studies: - First completed in 1987. - Second completed in 2000. - Pilot compliance with the program is key to the success of the program. - Since January of 2016, commercial pilots have complied with the Airport's Voluntary Noise Abatement Program over 99% of the time.
-That means only 130 commercial pilot request deviations from the Airport's noise program occurred out of 123,718 commercial jet operations. - The Authority continues to educate corporate jet pilots on the Airport's Noise Program to gain further compliance. - This is a Voluntary Noise Abatement Program and ultimately, it is up to the pilot and the FAA on how flights are flown over the community.
+- Part 150 Noise Studies: - First completed in 1987. - Second completed in 2000. - Pilot compliance with the program is key to the success of the program. - Since January of 2016, commercial pilots have complied with the Airport's Voluntary Noise Abatement Program over 99% of the time. - The Authority continues to educate corporate jet pilots on the Airport's Noise Program to gain further compliance. - On a combined basis, corporate and commercial jet pilot compliance is 99%. - This is a Voluntary Noise Abatement Program and ultimately, it is up to the pilot and the FAA on how flights are flown over the community.